kogo59/The_Central_Caucasus_and_Bashan/chapters/12_Chapter.md

 delay, the question was settled, and we set out up the eastern branch of the Tcherek.
-After passing over the level meadows, and the stony bed of a stream flowing from the glacier of an unpronounceable peak which rises grandly on the left, the path climbs a gentle ascent, whence the tops of both Dychtan and Koschtantau are for a moment visible together, and then finds itself in another plain, apparently an old lake-bed.
+After passing over the level meadows, and the stony bed of a stream flowing from the glacier of an unpronounceable peak which rises grandly on the left, the path climbs a gentle ascent, whence the tops of both Dychtau and Koschtantau are for a moment visible together, and then finds itself in another plain, apparently an old lake-bed.
 A strong iron-spring bursts out under the hillside, and colours half the plain with a bright-red deposit.